GeoCities/G/Geometric Constant: π.md

-# Geometric Constant: π
-## Emergence of Fundamental Geometric Invariance Across Transformational Frames

-# The Dynamic Geometric Constant: π
+# Geometric Fundamental Constant: π
+By: Will

 ## Emergence of Fundamental Geometric Invariance Across Transformational Frames

 ### Abstract